quariumos/silicon/README.md

 ### Warning
-If the resulting .iso file fails to run properly, try compiling it on Ubuntu, for an unknown reason Clang-10 produces faulty code on other distributions of Linux (you can also try using older versions of Clang)
+If the resulting .iso file fails to run properly, try compiling it on Ubuntu, for an unknown reason Clang-10 produces faulty code on other distributions of Linux (particularly Fedora), you can also try using older versions of Clang.

 # Silicon
 This repository contains all the code for the QuariumOS kernel, Silicon.
 QuariumOS should be located in another repository somewhere in this organization, but it will likely be so only when the kernel is in it's alpha stage.
-## What you can use it for:
-Once it actually gets to be something you want to use, feel free to:
-1. Make cool embedded stuff with it
-2. Use it as kernel for your own OS
-3. Or make it a base for your own kernel

 ## Running the kernel
-Build requirements:
+> Using Ubuntu Linux is optimal
+> So far it has only been successfully built on Ubuntu 16.04, 18.04, 20.04 and Clear Linux Build requirements:
-1. grub-mkrescue and xorisso
+1. grub-mkrescue and xorisso: `xorriso` on Ubuntu, `libisoburn` on Clear Linux
-2. clang (theoretically a gcc-based cross compiler could work too) (tested on Ubuntu 20.04, not guaranteed to work anywhere else)
+2. clang (theoretically a gcc-based cross compiler could work too), ld and nasm
-3. ld
-4. nasm
+3. nm, grep for symbol extraction (optional, set PARSE_SYMBOLS to 0 disable)

 ## Progress:
 v0.1: